adityaShar24/Social-Network/README.md

 Feel free to contribute to enhance the functionality of Todo-Application.
 Follow the [contribution guidelines](CONTRIBUTING.md) for more details.

 ## License 📄
+This project is licensed under the MIT License - see the [LICENSE.md](https://github.com/adityaShar24/Accuknox-Pvt-ltd-Assignment/blob/main/LICENSE) file for details.

+## Acknowledgments 🙏

+Special thanks to the Django community and contributors for making this project possible.

+Happy coding! 😊